Skip to main content

 clusterpolicy.kyverno.io/add-labels created

-~$kubectl -n assets rollout restart deployment/assets
+~$kubectl -n carts rollout restart deployment/carts

-deployment.apps/assets restarted
+deployment.apps/carts restarted

-~$kubectl -n assets rollout status deployment/assets
+~$kubectl -n carts rollout status deployment/carts

-deployment "assets" successfully rolled out
+deployment "carts" successfully rolled out

+The label was automatically injected into the pod template of the carts Deployment.
 It's also possible to mutate existing resources in your Amazon EKS Clusters with Kyverno Policies using patchStrategicMerge and patchesJson6902 parameters in your Kyverno Policy.